Flesh (Szalay novel)

-Flesh, published in 2025, is the sixth novel by David Szalay.
-It tells a rags-to-riches story about a young Hungarian man named István.
-He lives an impulsive lifestyle, making rash decisions without thinking them through.
-After his sexual awakening, juvenile detention, military service and a series of menial jobs, István becomes a rich married socialite in London.
-This success brings him some contentment, but István's largely unchanged personality generates conflict with his new family.
+Flesh, published in 2025, is the sixth novel by Canadian-Hungarian David Szalay.
+It tells a rags-to-riches story about a Hungarian man named István.
+He lives impulsively, making decisions without thinking them through.
+After his sexual awakening, juvenile detention, military service, and a series of menial jobs, István becomes a rich married socialite in London.
+This brings him some contentment, but his personality generates conflict with his new family.

 Some critics praised the novel's lean prose, compelling story and taciturn protagonist.
-Others reacted negatively to the decision to omit many important events in István's life from the narrative, and to his sparse, limited dialogue.
+Others disliked the book's omission of many important events in István's life and its sparse dialogue.
 The work won the 2025 Booker Prize.
-The chair of the judging panel, the author Roddy Doyle, described the work as "singular" in its narrative style.
-Doyle further stated that the sparseness of the novel invited the reader to engage with the character.
+The chair of the judging panel, Roddy Doyle, called the book "singular" in its narrative style and said its sparseness invites the reader to engage with the character.

 Plot

 This book opens with the protagonist, István, as a shy and awkward adolescent living on a Hungarian housing estate.
-The story follows his rise from poverty to married life amongst Europe's top-one-percent income earners, and his economic descent afterwards.
+The story follows his rise from poverty to married life amongst Europe's top-one-percent earners and economic descent afterwards.
 His life takes many turns in between.

-István is a virginal fifteen-year-old when he embarks on a relationship with a married 42-year-old woman (described in the novel's reviews as either an act of grooming on the woman's part, or as a clandestine affair).
-He gets into a fight with her husband and is blamed for his death, leading to juvenile detention and later, soldiering during the Iraq War.
+István is a virginal 15-year-old when he has a sexual relationship with a married 42-year-old woman.
+He gets into a fight with her husband and is blamed for his death, leading to juvenile detention and soldiering during the Iraq War.
 From these experiences he learns resilience.

-Later, István works in private security and then becomes a chauffeur for a well-to-do family in London.
-Over time he becomes part of their life, including their moneyed lifestyle, clothes, private jets, and exclusive restaurants.
-He also has an affair with the young wife, during which the husband dies of natural causes, allowing her to marry István.
-Due to the couple's behaviour, István's new step-son despises him.
+Later, István works in private security and becomes a chauffeur for a well-to-do London family.
+He becomes part of their life, including their moneyed lifestyle, designer clothes, private jets, and exclusive restaurants.
+He has an affair with the wife, during which the husband dies of natural causes.
+István marries the widow.
+His stepson despises him.